Aritra-Pal2006/horizon-hints/DEPLOYMENT.md

 2. Ensure the build command completes successfully
 3. Check the logs in the Render dashboard for any error messages
 4. Verify that your API keys are valid and have the necessary permissions
+5. If you see "Blocked request" errors, ensure the vite.config.ts file includes the Render host in allowedHosts

 ## Support